chrisjwelly/blog/source/_drafts/binary-searching-bugs-with-git-bisect.md

 The time complexity of a binary search is O(log(n)), where n is the number of elements in the array.
 This is way (exponentially, to be precise) faster than a linear search which takes time complexity O(n)

-For reference, when n = 1024, log_2(1024) = 10.
-When n = 2048, log_2(2048) = 11.
+For reference, log<sub>2</sub>(1024) = 10 and log<sub>2</sub>(2048) = 11.
 This can be interpreted as it takes around 10 and 11 times of this "comparing with middle element" procedure described above if we are given an array of 1024 and 2048 respectively.
+In a linear search, we will need to do around 1024 and 2048 element-by-element inspections respectively.

 I would like to note that binary search is a concept that is not just applicable to a sorted array.
 It is also applicable in the context of a monotonic function f(x) - where as x increases, f(x) will either stay the same or increase (correspondingly, decrease).
 Binary search is typically used to find the smallest (or largest) value satisfying some condition.